mendokuse3/General-Assembly-Code/README.md

 * No distractions during class.
 This means no cell phones, children around.
 * Make sure to speak up and speak out about any problems you are having!
 Don't be afraid to ask questions during class!
 Someone else is probably having this same issue!
-* Carve out at least 10 hours outside a class a week for review and homework.
+* Carve out at least 10 hours outside of class a week for review and homework.
 Expect the next 6 months to be out of the norm for you.
 If you have to carve out a personal hour during a family vacation, you will have to do this!
 * Make use of office hours!
 Find a time that works for you and don't cancel on your instructors :)
 * Hold yourself accountable.
 Don't let yourself fall behind!

 ## Group Work Formats
-We will be using breakout rooms to get more personalized learning environments.
+We will be using breakout rooms to get create more personalized learning environments.
 Make sure to get to know your classmates and use eachother as teachers!

 ## Class Lessons and Recordings
 ###### #class-lessons-recordings

+All course recordings will be linked below as well as quick links to that days markdown files and exercises.
+Recordings will be posted witin 12 - 24 hours of that class ending.

 | Day | Warm Up Exercise | Lectures | Labs | Homework | Recording |
 |:---:|:-----------:|:-------:|:-----------:|:-----------:|:-----------:|